Stan (song): Legacy

 The song ranked number 15 on VH1's "100 Greatest Songs of Hip Hop", and number two on their "Countdown Millennium Songs".
 It was also named the "46th Best Song of the Decade" by Complex magazine, and the 10th Best Song of the decade by Rolling Stone.
 The song was ranked at number 58 in Rolling Stone's list of "100 Greatest Hip-Hop songs of all time".
 In 2017, Rolling Stone ranked the song number two on their list of the 50 greatest Eminem songs, and in 2020, The Guardian ranked the song number one on their list of the 30 greatest Eminem songs.

-"Stan" has influenced many other hip-hop songs, including Tyler, the Creator's 2013 song "Colossus", off of Wolf.
+"Stan" has influenced many other hip-hop songs, including Tyler, the Creator's 2013 song "Colossus", from his album Wolf.
 This track dwells on similar themes as "Stan", such as growing up without a father, feeling like an outsider, and deep emotional attachment to a rapper.

-Eminem has referenced "Stan" in some of his later songs, including "River", "Walk on Water", "The Ringer", the diss track "Killshot", and his verse on "Calm Down" by Busta Rhymes.
+Eminem has referenced "Stan" in some of his later songs, including "River", "Walk on Water", "The Ringer", "Killshot", and his verse on "Calm Down" by Busta Rhymes.

-Eminem's song "Bad Guy", the opening track on The Marshall Mathers LP 2, is a sequel to Stan.
+Eminem's song "Bad Guy", the opening track on The Marshall Mathers LP 2, is a sequel to "Stan".
 The song is Matthew tracking down Eminem in an attempt to kill him, which he succeeds in doing so.
 After he dies in the song, Eminem is sent to hell in the song as a punishment for Stan's death.

-In 2020, Saturday Night Live featured a Christmas parody of "Stan" called "Stu", featuring Pete Davidson as Stu writing to Santa and becoming increasingly angry when he does not answer his requests for a PlayStation 5, with a cameo appearance from Eminem himself who does receive the system for Christmas.
-Unlike the final verse in the actual song, Santa blows off Stu in his reply, claiming he had the wrong address the whole time.
+In 2020, Saturday Night Live featured a Christmas parody of "Stan" called "Stu", featuring Pete Davidson as Stu writing to Santa and becoming increasingly angry when he does not answer his requests for a PlayStation 5, with a cameo appearance from Eminem himself, who does receive the system for Christmas.
+Unlike the final verse in the actual song, Santa, sensing Stu's rising instability, blows off Stu in his reply, claiming he had the wrong address the whole time.
+The skit also features cast members Kate McKinnon as Dido and Bowen Yang as Elton John, as well as guest host Jason Bateman as Santa Claus.

-In 2022 at Eminem's Rock and Roll Hall of Fame induction ceremony performance, he performed the song with Ed Sheeran who played guitar during the song and sang Dido's lines.
+In 2022 at Eminem's Rock and Roll Hall of Fame induction ceremony performance, he performed the song with Ed Sheeran, who played guitar during the song and sang Dido's lines.
+In 2024, a new documentary on the phenomenon of stan culture, Stans, directed by Steven Leckart and produced by Eminem was announced; it was released in August 2025.